solaimon-sharifi/valo-project-1-/docs/LEARNING_PATH.md

 ---

+## 6. Week 3: Demo Presentations
+Present your project professionally in your assigned demo slot.
+While waiting for your turn or after presenting, work quietly on final polish, bug fixes, or documentation improvements.
+Be respectful of presenters.

+---

-## 6. Ongoing Growth
+## 7. Ongoing Growth
-After demo day, use the reference project as a playground for advanced topics:
+After demo presentations, use the reference project as a playground for advanced topics:
 - Implement caching or persistence layer.
 - Integrate structured logging with a real collector (ELK, Datadog).
 - Add CI pipeline mirroring the course tests.